peter88213/novelibre/CONTRIBUTING.md

 *novelibre* depends on the [novxlib](https://github.com/peter88213/novxlib) library which must be present in your file system.
 It is organized as an Eclipse PyDev project.
 The official release branch on GitHub is *main*.

-### Mandatory directory structure for building the application
+### Mandatory directory structure for building the application package

 ```
 .